ltruong0/ltruong0.github.io/study/index.md

 ---
 layout: default
 title: Study
-permalink: /study/
+nav_order: 2
 ---

 # Study

-Notes and resources related to my studies.
+Topics and resources related to education and learning.